Flat bands and multi-state memory devices from chiral domain wall superlattices in magnetic Weyl semimetals: Domain wall superlattices and plane-wave analysis

-defined in the spin ($\sigma$) and pseudospin ($\tau$) spaces.
-Imposing a 1D superlattice structure in $\hat{x}$ and adding the Fourier-transformed exchange field $\widetilde{\boldsymbol{\beta}}$ \footnote{See Supplemental Material at [URL will be inserted by publisher]} to the Hamiltonian off-diagonals results in
+defined in the spin ($\sigma$) and pseudospin ($\tau$) spaces, where $v_f$ denotes the Fermi velocity and $m$ is a mass-like term.
+Imposing a 1D superlattice structure in $\hat{x}$ and adding the Fourier-transformed exchange field $\widetilde{\boldsymbol{\beta}}$ \footnote{See Supplemental Material at [URL will be inserted by publisher]} to the Hamiltonian off-diagonal terms result in